valboz/VBBinaryLensing/docs/documentation.md

 ## Quick start

-In a typical C++ code, you will include the VBBinaryLensingLibrary.h in your project and then declare an instance to the ```VBBinaryLensing``` class in your program.
+In a typical C++ code, you will include the VBBinaryLensingLibrary.h in your project.

+An instance to the ```VBBinaryLensing``` class should be declared in your program.
 The ```VBBinaryLensing``` class contains all properties and methods that the user needs for any microlensing computations.
-In general, you will have to declare one instance to VBBinaryLensing and work with this instance all along your code.
 Here is a basic start up example:

 ```
 #include <stdio.h>